Information for current students and residents

 3.4.5

 Students should be aware that if they remain in occupation of the accommodation outside the FPR without the permission of the Accommodation Manager they will become liable to the College for its reasonable losses (for example if the College is unable to honour a vacation conference booking) in addition to the rent due for their period of occupation and a large tutorial fine.
-A list of charges for damages, including unauthorised residence is to be found on the accommodation page of the College Moodle Website.
+A list of charges for damages, including unauthorised residence is to be found in Appendix I.

 3.4.6